ContentGardeningStudio/fastapiexampleapp/README.md

 # fastapiexampleapp

-FastAPI example app to learn some of the best practices
+FastAPI example app to showcase some of the best practices.

 ## Overview

 This is a demonstration of a FastAPI application using SQLAlchemy and SQLModel.
-The application allows users to share their projects and invite others to contribute.
+The application allows users to share their projects and invite others to contribute to those projects.

 ## Key Features

 - User registration and authentication
-- User profiles with bio information
+- User profiles (name, email, bio text, etc)
 - Project creation and sharing

 ## Technical Choices